stadium-software/button-bar/README.md

 - Avoid grouping too many buttons together.
 It could be overwhelming to the user.
 - Do not use a button group to indicate a selection.
 Use a Toggle Button instead (https://github.com/stadium-software/toggle-buttons).
 - Do not use a button group as a replacement for tab navigation (https://github.com/stadium-software/tabs).
 - Avoid mixing buttons with text labels with icon-only buttons.
-However, it is acceptable to group a text-labeled button with an icon-only button with a down-pointing triangle that opens a dropdown menu of actions related to the button.

 ## Version
 1.0 - initial